-- I can access Roth Contributions and have nearly $10,000 in those accounts (contributions can be accessed tax and penalty free)
+- I can access Roth contributions (contributions can be accessed tax and penalty free).

 Obviously, this is incredibly situational, and I don’t think the emergency fund is a one size fits all answer.
 But too often it is taken as dogma.
-I guess more accurately I think everyone should have savings and the ability to financially survive emergencies I just question whether that massive emergency fund in the checking account is necessary for everyone.
+I guess more accurately I think everyone should have savings and the ability to financially survive emergencies I just question whether that massive emergency fund in a low paying savings account is necessary for everyone.